A duality formula and a particle Gibbs sampler for continuous time Feynman-Kac measures on path spaces: A brief review on Feynman-Kac measures

-It is clearly not the scope of the article to describe in full details the above functional It\^o calculus.
-We refer the reader to the article~\cite{yuri} and the Ph.D thesis of Saporito~\cite{yuri-2}.
+It is clearly not the scope of the article to describe in full details the functional It\^o calculus on path space.
+We rather refer the reader to the article~\cite{yuri} and the Ph.D thesis of Saporito~\cite{yuri-2}.
+The discrete time version of these historical processes calculus in the context of path-space interacting particle systems can be found in~\cite{dm-2001-g}, see also~\cite{d-2004,d-2013} and references therein.

 In the further development of the article we shall use these ideas back and forth.
-We already mention that the mean field particle interpretation of the Feynman-Kac measures associated with an historical process coincides with the genealogical tree-based particle evolution of the marginal model.
+We already mention that the mean field particle interpretation of the Feynman-Kac measures associated with an historical process $\widehat{X}_t$ coincides with the genealogical tree-based particle evolution of the marginal model.